atechsnob/GAMADV-XTD/README.md

 * [Configuration]
 * [Install]

-# Installation - Upgrading from a GAM version other than a prior version of GAMADV-X or GAMADV-XTD
+# Installation - Upgrading from a GAM version other than a prior version of GAMADV-X or GAMADV-XTD or GAMADV-XTD3
 Use these steps if you have used any version of GAM in your domain.
 They will update your GAM project and all necessary authentications.